Auth

 list of Auth Rules required, unless apache is used

-option Auth Rules are configured.
+Under the auth option Auth Rules are configured.
 Each Auth Rule controls

 access to a resource / service / URI.